-Second, the Financial Disclosure Act is also vague as to what must be disclosed.
+First, the Financial Disclosure Act is vague and undemanding as to what must be disclosed.
 It requires public servants to disclose sources of gross income in excess of \$5,000, but does not require disclosure of the specific source of the income.
 Instead, a public servant need only disclose the "general category descriptions that disclose the nature of the income source . . . [in] broad categories." § 10-16A-3(D)(2) (2021).
-But requiring disclosure only of "broad category descriptions" does not suffice to apprise the public of whether a public servant is subject to a financial conflict of interest.
-Take as an example one state senator who makes money from selling pesticides to farms, and another state senator who makes more than \$5,000 from the sale of organic produce.
-Legislation proposing a partial ban on the use of pesticides would have different effects on these financial interests, but both senators are required only to report income from "farming and ranching" on their financial disclosure statements. § 10-16A-3(D) (2021).
-As a result, the disclosing senators are not reminded of their potential obligations under the state's ethics laws, and the public is not able to determine what (if any) conflicts of interest may be affecting the senators' votes.
+But requiring disclosure only of "broad category descriptions" does not suffice to alert the public of whether a public servant is subject to a financial conflict of interest.
+Take as an example a state legislator who receives income by selling pesticides to farms, and another state legislator who makes more than \$5,000 from the sale of organic produce.
+While legislation proposing a partial ban on the use of pesticides would have different effects on these financial interests, both legislators are required only to report income from "farming and ranching" on their financial disclosure statements. § 10-16A-3(D) (2021).
+As a result, the Financial Disclosure Act does not remind the disclosing senators of their potential obligations under the state's ethics laws, and the public is not able to determine what (if any) conflicts of interest might affect the legislators' votes.

-Third, the Financial Disclosure Act contains significant omissions in several categories of reporting requirements-e.g., the identification of specific sources of income, the identification of ownership assets, business-entity relationships, liabilities, membership and other positions in non-profit organizations, and gifts.
+Second, the Financial Disclosure Act contains significant omissions in several categories of reporting requirements-e.g., the identification of specific sources of income, the identification of ownership assets, business-entity relationships, liabilities, membership and other positions in non-profit organizations, and gifts.
+Because Financial Disclosure Act omits these requirements, it does not do enough to inform the public whether officials in state government are engaged in self-dealing, are subject to conflicts of interest, and are in compliance with the duties that the Governmental Conduct Act and other statutes impose.
+In short, it is not a very effective disclosure law.

-Over the past two years, the Commission and its staff have received input from organizations in New Mexico that has commented on limits to the effectiveness of the Financial Disclosure Act.
-The Commission staff have also reviewed the American Law Institute's Principles of Law: Government Ethics, Tentative Draft No. 3 (April 9, 2021), which includes principles relating to disclosure in government.
+Over the past two years, the Commission and its staff have received input from organizations in New Mexico that have bemoaned the Financial Disclosure Act's shortcomings.
+The Commission staff have also carefully reviewed the American Law Institute's Principles of Law: Government Ethics, Tentative Draft No. 3 (April 9, 2021), which includes principles relating to disclosure in government.